minzart/sunrise-oath/glossary/chatgpt.md

 . . .
 There was glory and light enow.

-Gale's search for Dawn puts off Alain, but earns the sympathy of Hortus.
+Gale's search for Dawn puts off Alain, but earns the sympathy of [[Hortus]].
 Selene is angry at Gale's treatment of Charlotte, and reveals she is a witch.
 She curses him to be bound to his greatest lie, though he knows not yet what it is.

 CHAPTER SEVEN